Do you love the taste of smoked fall-off-the-bone ribs? Now you can make these Smoky Ribs with Spicy Rum BBQ Sauce at home and be merry.

 - 2 tablespoons of vegetable oil

-- Remove the ribs from the oven and uncover.
+- Brushing with sauce: Remove the ribs from the oven and uncover.
 Discard any water left.
 Paint the ribs on both sides with the sauce.
+Save any sauce left for serving.